Can landlords refuse pets in a rented property?

 It’s important to clean up after your pet, and do what you can to keep your pet quiet when your neighbours are sleeping.

-If your pet does damage the property, it’s best to tell your landlord and arrange a repair before you move out of the property to avoid expensive deposit charges at the end of the tenancy.
+But if your pet does damage the property, it’s best to tell your landlord and arrange a repair before you move out of the property to avoid expensive deposit charges at the end of the tenancy.

 Find out more about your other rights as a tenant